The number of blog posts published every day is absurd.

 You don’t have to be a football fan to enjoy Super Bowl commercials.
 In fact, I have a hunch that the entertaining ads contribute to the Super Bowl’s popularity.

 First, take the GoDaddy “Perfect Match” commercial.
 Supermodel Bar Refaeli kisses nerdy actor Jesse Heiman.
-The model represent the sexy side of GoDaddy; the geek represents the technical.
+The model represents the sexy side of GoDaddy; the geek represents the technical.
 The kiss is the perfect blend of these two “disciplines.”

 The worldview?
 One of pleasure that says you can and should have it all.
 It elevates self.